brentEich/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/distributing-native-apps.md

 To create a certificate signing request manually, follow these steps:

 1. Download [OpenSSL for Windows](https://www.openssl.org/community/binaries.html) and install it.
-You just need to download and install the **Win32 OpenSSL Light** package (get the latest version at the top of the list).
+You just need to download and install the **Win32 OpenSSL Light 1.1.1** package (get the latest version at the top of the list).
+    *   The latest version of OpenSSL (v3.0.5) generates faulty certificates, therefore OpenSSL v1.1.1 should be used.
     *   If the setup process complains about a missing VC++ redistributable libraries package, cancel the installation, and first download and install the **Visual C++ 2008 Redistributables** from the same list of packages (you will be redirected to a Microsoft download page).
 Install OpenSSL to, for example, *C:\OpenSSL* (make note of this directory, as you will need it in step 3).
 2. Open a command line interface (CLI) such as Command Prompt.
 On most systems, you need to do this as an administrator (right-click the Windows start menu link and select **Run as Administrator**).
 3. Generate a private key with the OpenSSL program that you just installed.
 Replace `C:\OpenSSL` with where you installed OpenSSL in step 1.
 The private key file is stored at the location specified after the `-out` parameter.
 The following example will store the file in the root directory of your C: drive (you can change this to anything you want, just select a convenient place and keep track of where the file is stored): `"C:\OpenSSL\bin\openssl.exe" genrsa -out "C:\private.key" 2048`.
 The command will output "Generating RSA private key, 2048 bit long modulus" and lots of dots and plus signs.